susestudio/studio-help/400_use/460_pxe-image.md

 3. Build the PXE image in SUSE Studio Onsite.
 4. Deploy the PXE image.

+Keep in mind, Aftp is *not supported* for SUSE Linux Enterprise 10.

 ## Setup a Atftp Server

 Use the following steps to setup a Atftp server: